How to Increase Your Productivity By Doing Less

 Yes, it can be.

-The way you work (both on your personal and professional projects) can be one such area.
+The way you work (both on your personal and professional goals) can be one such area.

-What is Minimalism About?
-And What Does It Have to Do with Increasing Productivity?
+What does Minimalism Have to do with Productivity?

 Minimalism can look different for different people.
 Depending on where you are in life, it can take various forms and be practiced in many ways.